 Sleeping bags are designed to work within a temperature range.
-If you get too hot, you can unzip the sleeping bag a lttile.
-Too cold, and you fastening it up tighter.
-And that’s about as much as you can adjust it, leaving your sleeping ideal for a specific season where the sleeping bag’s temperature range fits.
+You can unzip the sleeping bag a little if you get too hot.
+Too cold, and you fasten it up tighter.
+And that's about as much as you can adjust it, leaving your sleeping ideal for a specific season where the sleeping bag's temperature range fits.

-However, the new 2020 Outwell Contour Sleeping bag has a neat trick up its sleeve: it is designed for different temperature ranges.
+However, the new 2020 Outwell Contour Sleeping bag has a neat trick: it is designed for different temperature ranges.

 Warmer and Cooler Nights